-Due to master scheduling conflicts, students will not be allowed to withdraw from the final roster in AP/Honor classes once schedules are created. - please initial -

-I have read and understand the material above concerning the AP and Honor program at LCHS.

-Parent Signature: Date: Student Signature:

-Students will return this form with your signed graduation planner.
+· · tudents will not be allowed to withdraw from the final roster in created please initial - I have read and understand the mate erial above concerning the AP and Honor program at LCHS.
+Parent Signature: Date: Student Signature: Students will retur n this form with your signed graduation planner.

 Students not returning the form will be dropped from the course.